 Early pays homage to her heritage and family, naming her business after her great-grandmother, Hilwa.
 In Arabic, Hilwa means something along the lines of sweet, nice and beautiful.

 Her grandmother, or “siti” as Early calls her, also played a huge role in inspiring Hilwa to get up and running.
-She immigrated to the US at the age of 17 when her family was forcibly removed from Ramallah, Palestine during the Nakba in the 1940s.
-Large groups of Palestinians were displaced and dispossessed as a result of the Arab-Israeli war, according to the United Nations.
+She immigrated to the US at the age of 17 when her family was displaced from East Jerusalem and moved to Ramallah.

 Her grandmother has been a fan of all the desserts Early created in the summer.
 In fact, Early would make a sugar-free version of her ice cream for her grandma, who is a type two diabetic.
 The sugar-free version is now also available upon request.